OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 - `failed`: the Media Node failed to launch.
 This status can be reached from _launching_ status.
 - `running`: the Media Node is up and running.
 New sessions can now be established in this Media Node.
 This status can be reached from _launching_ and _waiting-idle-to-terminate_ statuses.
 - `waiting-idle-to-terminate`: the Media Node is waiting until the last of its sessions is closed.
 Once this happens, it will automatically enter _terminating_ status.
 The Media Node won't accept new sessions during this status.
 This status can be reached from _running_ status.
 - `terminating`: the Media Node is shutting down.
-This status can be reached from _running_ and _waiting-idle-to-terminate_ statuses.
+This status can be reached from _running_, _waiting-idle-to-terminate_ and _canceled_ statuses.
 - `terminated`: the Media Node is shut down.
 This status can be reached from _terminating_ status.
 For [On Premises](deployment/pro/on-premises/) OpenVidu Pro clusters, this status means that you can safely shut down the Media Node instance.

 <br>